 St. Patrick’s Day is more than just a one day celebration in New Orleans.
-Festivities span several days with parades, block parties, and more.
-This year, St. Patrick’s Day is on Sunday, March 17, but you’ll find New Orleans celebrating much before then.
+Festivities span several days with parades, block parties, and much more.
+This year, St. Patrick’s Day is on Sunday, March 17, but you’ll find New Orleans celebrating long before then.
 Give yourself a little time to mourn the passing of Mardi Gras, and then get ready for the next celebration with our St. Paddy’s Day roundup.
 To see a glimpse of St. Patrick’s Day in New Orleans, see our GoNOLA video below and check out the guide to make your picks.

 Thursday, March 14

 Irish Channel St. Patrick’s Day Club block party

 Annunciation Square, 10 a.m.

 Party all day at this block party from 10 a.m. to 6 p.m.
 Irish music, food, and drinks aplenty will be available with the proceeds benefitting St. Michael Special School.

 Molly’s at the Market & Jim Monaghan’s Parade